 Make Corrections To a Birth Certificate

 To make a correction on a birth certificate, an Affidavit for Correction form is needed.
-Complete and send to the Olympia address listed in the upper right corner of the affidavit and provide documents of proof specified on form (if needed).
+Complete and send to the Washington State Department of Health in Olympia.

 ACKNOWLEDGMENT OF PARENTAGE